Ever since I can remember, I was very particular about stationery.

-I recently started to collect fountain pens and pencils.
-I am particularly attached to some brands, but I am also experimenting, exploring the properties of several others, albeit in a rather conservative way.
+Recently, I started to form a small collection of fountain pens and pencils.
+Nothing serious, of course, just some of these pens that I like to use from time to time, in the office or at home, mostly.
+I am particularly attached to some brands but I am also experimenting, considering the properties of several others, albeit hesitantly.

 This is an essay.
-It is a work in progress, as is everything in this ephemeral life.
-I will proclaim this blog a success if it proves itself to be an addition in the general order of things, and a locus of communication.
+It is a work in progress, as is everything in this short life.
+I will proclaim this blog a success if it proves itself to be a fruitful addition to the general order of things, and a locus of communication.